Conservative Party (UK): Leadership

+In 1998, when William Hague was party leader, he introduced reforms intended to make the election more democratic.
+MPs would vote repeatedly to whittle the contenders down to two, one of whom would be picked by a vote of the entire party membership.
+These rules, current as of 2025, are explained in detail in a House of Commons research briefing, with brief description of earlier procedures.
+Once a leader has been elected, they cannot be challenged for the leadership for one year (although they can be pressed to resign).

 Membership

 Membership peaked in the mid-1950s at approximately 3 million, before declining steadily through the second half of the 20th century.
 Despite an initial boost shortly after David Cameron's election as leader in December 2005, membership resumed its decline in 2006 to a lower level than when he was elected.
-In 2010, the Conservative Party had about 177,000 members according to activist Tim Montgomerie, and in 2013 membership was estimated by the party itself at 134,000.
-The membership fee for the Conservative Party is £25, or £5 if the member is under the age of 23.
-From April 2013 until the 2015 general election people could join Team2015 without being Party members, and take part in political campaigning for the party.
-At the 2018 Conservative Spring Forum, Party chairman Brandon Lewis announced that the party's membership stood at 124,000.
+In 2010 the Conservative Party had about 177,000 members according to activist Tim Montgomerie, and in 2013 membership was estimated by the party itself at 134,000.
+The Conservative Party had a membership of 124,000 in March 2018.
+In May 2019 its membership was thought to be around 160,000, with over half of its members being over 55.
+Its membership rose to 200,000 in March 2021.
+In July 2022 it had 172,437 members.
+In July 2025, it was revealed that the party's membership had fallen to 123,000.

-In 2013 the Conservative Party lost an estimated 35–40% of its membership due to the Same Sex Marriage Bill.